NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

         self.__disable_selection = None
 ```

-## Step 4.4: Slider Registry Class
+### Step 4.4: Slider Registry Class

 This class is created by `omni.kit.viewport.registry` or `omni.kit.manipulator.viewport` per viewport and will keep the manipulator and some other properties that are needed in the viewport.
-We will set the `SliderRegistry` class after the class we made in the previous step.
+You will set the `SliderRegistry` class after the class you made in the previous step.
 Included in this class are the init methods for our manipulator and some `Getters` and `Setters:

 ```python
 ...